Comparing Compound And Sliding Miter Saws: What are the differences?

 What is the difference between a compound and sliding mitre saw?

-Luckily, you have found this miter saw buyers guide that will explain the differences between the saws and what to look for when shopping for a miter saw.
+Luckily, you have found this miter saw buyers guide (learn more here) that will explain the differences between the saws and what to look for when shopping for a miter saw.
 You will learn how sliding miter saws differ from compound miter saws and which saw is best for different types of jobs.
 Let’s take the plunge and begin our journey towards understanding the differences between a compound miter saw and a sliding miter saw.

 The Pros and Cons of Compound Miter Saws